Affine algebraic super-groups with integral: Integrals for affine super-groups

-\begin{theorem}[\cite{MOe}] Suppose that $k$ is as in the theorem just cited, and let $G$ be a smooth affine algebraic super-group.
-Given a Noetherian smooth affine super-scheme $Y$, every $G$-torsor $X \to Y$ arises from a purely even $G_{\mathsf{ev}}$-torsor $E \to Y_{\mathsf{ev}}$, so that
+\begin{theorem} Suppose that $k$ is as in {Theorem \ref{thm:MOe}}, and let $G$ be a smooth affine algebraic super-group.
+Given a Noetherian smooth affine super-scheme $Y$, every $G$-super-torsor $X \to Y$ arises from an ordinary $G_{\mathsf{ev}}$-torsor $E \to Y_{\mathsf{ev}}$, so that

 \end{theorem}